KyeOnDiscord/pro-swapper-wiki/wiki.md

 Why do skins have no head?
 Some skin's have no head as the method we use to swap skins limits the amount of parts we can swap.

+Why don't backblings work with skins / Why are backblings invisible on skins?
+It's just how skin swapping works, there is no way to fix this, however the skins which show as default in lobby have their backbling ingame.

 # Swapper Not Opening

 If the swapper isn't opening: